 Tom, re “LewRockwell.com Publishes a Communistic Screed about “The Need to End Capitalism” and your comment: “I have no idea who is editing LewRockwell.com these days.”
 Case in point, despite the obvious bad blood between Rockwell/Mises and Jeffrey Tucker, for some reason on Wednesday this week LRC ran a Tucker article.
 It is apparent the left hand does not know what the right hand is doing and Rockwell is not running LRC.
-I suppose the left hand did not realize Tucker’s LRC archives had been disappeared and memory-holed Orwell-style after he was ousted from MI in November 2011.1
+I suppose the left hand did not realize Tucker’s LRC archives had been disappeared and memory-holed Orwell-style after he was ousted from MI in November 2011.1 [Update: Tucker’s articles apparently are still there, but the link on the Columnists page has been removed to make them harder to find.]

 The Mises Institute is also planning a Festschrift for Rockwell.
 See this email from Ryan McMaken from about a month ago: